|Protect animals. Fight cruelty.

 News, Action, and Updates

-• DATABANK: Animal Folks is working hard on a statewide study of animal cruelty cases in Minnesota with legal volunteers from 3M Legal Affairs.
-Together, we are gathering cruelty case documents for analysis.
-This data will allow us to assess the type of crimes committed, species harmed, sentencing orders, if psychological evaluations were ordered and other factors which can then be used for animal law training and cruelty prevention programs.
+DATABANK: Animal Folks is conducting a statewide study of animal cruelty cases in Minnesota with volunteers from 3M Legal Affairs.
+We are gathering cruelty case documents for analysis.
+This data will allow us to assess the type of crimes committed, species harmed, sentencing orders, and other factors which can then be used for animal law training and cruelty prevention programs.
 See 3M report (p 7) for mention of project and our great partners.

 • BREEDER LICENSING: As of July 1, 2015, licensure for commercial dog and cat breeders (those who meet the definition per the Commercial Dog and Cat Breeder Law) became mandatory.
 The MN Board of Animal Health gave licenses to two of the largest breeders in the state — one with over 900 dogs and puppies and another with over 1,000 dogs and puppies.
 Link: List of Licensees